aborroy/alfresco-containers/docker-incremental/README.md

 * Test content search and transformation with the term `beecher`
 * Verify messaging service functionality via the ActiveMQ Web Console at http://localhost:8161/admin/topics.jsp using `admin`/`admin`
 * Access the Content App UI at http://localhost:8080/content-app using `admin`/`admin`

+>> You can compare your `compose.yaml` file with the solution available in the [incremental/5](https://github.com/aborroy/alfresco-containers/tree/incremental/5) branch